Nepanikar/nepanikar/README.md

 ## Project documentation

+### Adding a new asset
+[flutter_gen](https://pub.dev/packages/flutter_gen) package let's us quickly generate paths for images/icons.
+To add a new asset, add it to `./assets/` and then run `flutter packages pub run build_runner build --delete-conflicting-outputs`.
+If you are creating a new assets folder, do not forget to reference it in `pubspec.yaml`.

 ### Updating localization files
 We are using [Localazy](https://localazy.com/) for managing app localizations.
 The prerequisites for running the localization update script are: